Hey everyone, here’s my web hosting recommendations aka, why I picked SiteGround and DreamHost to work with and why I recommend them to my customers.

 The Most Important Factors When Choosing Web Hosting

-Choosing a web host is about two things: 1.
+Choosing a web host starts with two things: 1.
 Getting hosting that’s right for your current situation and 2.
 Getting quality hosting with the right level of support.

 Let’s look at this more…